ibm-cloud-docs/transit-gateway/helpful-tips.md

 * You can connect a VPC, Direct Link or classic infrastructure to multiple local gateways and a single global gateway.
 * Transit gateways and their connections can take several minutes after provisioning before they are available.
 * Be descriptive when naming your transit gateway connections.
 When connecting to resources across accounts, you must specify a connection name.
 When connecting to resources in the same account as the transit gateway, the VPC name or the word 'classic' is the default selection and can be modified.
+* {{site.data.keyword.tg_full_notm}} is a multi-tenant application, where a single instance of the software, and its supporting infrastructure, serves multiple customers.
+As a result, monitoring your bandwidth use is important.
+If you use too much bandwidth, your transit gateway instance may be suspended.
+If you suspect this is the case, check the transit gateway instance connection status to see if it is in a `Suspended` state.
+If so, [contact support](/docs/transit-gateway?topic=transit-gateway-getting-help-and-support) to reinstate it.

 ## Classic infrastructure connection considerations
 {: #classic-infra-connection-considerations}